sahlherz/SW-Skill-Difficulty-Estimator/README.md

 ## Project structure

 ```
+CV/
+├── bulk_landmarks_extractor.py     # parallelized extractor of files in _videos -> landmarks. runs mediapipe for all the landmarks. also creates a csv of useful video data
+├── computer_vision.py              # me experimenting with mediapipe at the beginning, drew green dots on the landmarks to see whether this project would be possible/mediapipe would be suitable
+├── filter_video_names.py           # estimating skill counts in the dataset
+├── loader.py                       # filters the cohort, most significant filter being the presence or lack of bands/weights, which are invisible in pose space
+└── single_landmarks_extractor.py   # my first extractor, running mediapipe on just one video to create its .npy file
 _data/
 ├── landmarks/                      # sample npy, shape [T, 33, 7]
 └── megalb.csv                      # sample row of the final, unified leaderboard csv file.